-George was also one of the all-time greatest engineers in his own right.
-Called the "Father of the Railway", he built the first public inter-city railway line between Liverpool and Manchester in 1830.
+It can be argued that the modern world would be a very different place without the labors of George Stephensen.
+Called the "Father of the Railway," he built the first public inter-city railway line between Liverpool and Manchester in 1830.
 The Stephenson railway gauge is still widely used around the world.

 5. Robert Stephenson was George's son

-6. Elon Musk is one of the greatest engineers of our time
+6. Elon Musk is also one of the greatest engineers of our time

-South African born, Canadian engineer, businessman, and inventor Elon Musk is the founder of SpaceX, Tesla Motors, and SolarCity.
-His achievements are impressive and qualify him on our list of greatest engineers.
+South African-born Canadian engineer, businessman, and inventor Elon Musk formerly co-founded Paypal and is the current co-founder, and CEO of Tesla, the co-founder of SpaceX, The Boring Company, and SolarCity, as well as, the co-founder of Neuralink.
+Love him or hate him, his achievements are impressive and certainly qualify him to be included in our list of greatest engineers.

-The potential of his ambitious projects, once achieved, will be of great importance for the future of our species.
-While some would consider him more of a businessman than an engineer, per se, his drive to innovate and develop new technologies have earned him his place in history.
+The potential of his ambitious projects, if achieved, will be of great importance for the future.
+While some would consider him more of a businessman than an engineer, per se, his drive to innovate and develop new technologies has earned him his place in history.

 8. Fazlur Rahman Khan defined modern skyscrapers

-Born in Dhaka, Bangladesh when it was under British rule, Fazlur can claim the title of father of the modern skyscraper.
-His innovation of tubular design has allowed easier construction of high rises.
+Born in Dhaka, Bangladesh, when it was under British rule, Khan can claim the title of "father of the modern skyscraper."
+His innovation of tubular design allowed easier construction of high rises.

 Kahn was a classically trained structural engineer and architect who would later create designs for buildings that allowed for easier construction of taller and taller buildings.